Code2thrill/OpenCV_Practice/README.md

-## Files are created to my OpenCV learning practices.
+## Files are created for my OpenCV learning practices.